Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-configure_management_resources.md

 Enables the the Standard pricing tier for `Arm` using the "Configure Azure Defender for Resource Manager to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

+##### `settings.security_center.enable_defender_for_containers`

+Enables Microsoft Defender for Cloud for all in-scope Azure Kubernetes Service clusters using the "Configure Microsoft Defender for Containers to be enabled" policy.
+This is deployed to all in-scope clusters using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_dns`

 Enables the the Standard pricing tier for `Dns` using the "Configure Azure Defender for DNS to be enabled" policy.